MileHacker Logo

 • Hôpital Général de Référence Nationale: A major public hospital.

-• Hôpital de la Renaissance: Another significant clinic or hospital.
+• Hôpital de la Renaissance: Another significant medical facility.

 • Note: Quality of care at Chadian medical facilities below international standards.
 For serious conditions, medical evacuation often necessary.